 What’s more, MarshBerry suggests that in five years, the valuations of those agencies will also be impacted as competition heats up in personal lines.
 Not all personal lines-heavy smaller agencies will be able to compete.

 Insurance agencies with heavy exposure to personal lines need to prepare for this new wave of competition, which MarshBerry says presents “a significant threat” to their business.
-Larger agencies can afford to make significant technological investments in their infrastructure to stay competitive in this segment; however, small-to mid-sized insurance agencies lack the scale, skill and capital to do so.
+Larger agencies can afford to make significant technological investments in their infrastructure to stay competitive in this segment; however, small-to mid-sized insurance agencies lack the scale, skill, and capital to do so.

 The piece ends by saying, “As valuations and overall appetite for personal lines-focused insurance firms may have hit a peak, there may not come a better time for owners of these firms to consider selling their businesses.”

-First off, I would bet there’s not a single successful agency principal whose book is heavily weighted on personal lines that would consider selling just because of the threat posed by InsurTechs.
+First off, we would bet there’s not a single successful agency principal whose book is heavily weighted on personal lines that would consider selling just because of the threat posed by InsurTechs.
 If MarshBerry truly believes otherwise, they obviously haven’t spent much time with independent agents.
 Agents are not dinosaurs.
 They’re fully aware of the value they provide, and the trusted personal counsel that goes along with it.

 However, they’re also smart enough to know that there’s strength in numbers.
-The bar continues to rise for what agencies need to be delivering to maintain their value proposition, grow revenue and gain a competitive edge.
+The bar continues to rise for what agencies need to be delivering to maintain their value proposition, grow revenue, and gain a competitive edge.
 Selling out of concern or even fear isn’t the answer.

 Rather, the answer to intensifying competition is to join a network in which you can leverage your strength with other like-minded agencies while remaining 100% independent.
 The goal is to build more value around your agency, not just to protect it.